-A lot of parents wonder how to have the sex talk — let this L&D nurse help you be comfortable.
+A lot of parents wonder how to have the sex talk.
+There are a lot of teachable moments for an ongoing conversation about this important topic — so take a deep breath and let this L&D nurse help you be comfortable.

 The sex talk.